11 Exotic Fruits of Thailand That You Should Try

 Decreases unwanted fat, rich in iron and vitamin C, hydrates skin and hair, improves heart health, and enhances bone health.

-6 - Dragon Fruit (Gao Mungorn) – Most Unique Looking Fruit in Thailand
+6 - Dragon Fruit (Gao Mungorn) – Strangest Looking Fruit in Thailand

 Originally from Central America, the tennis ball size dragon fruit (also called Pittya) grows on a cactus tree.
 Dragon Fruit doesn’t have a strong flavour but its appeal – at least to us – lies in its rather strange appearance.
 The exterior rind is bright pink, with green scales protruding from it.
 The white flesh inside with hundreds of black polka-dots is the part that’s eaten.
 While the white fruit is most common, you can also find purple and yellow dragon fruit.